RTO homes allow you to lease a property with a legal option to purchase it before the lease expires.

 Rent-to-own home costs

-Rent-to-own costs might appear less expensive upfront, but the whole process can cost you more than a traditional mortgage.
-Typically, tenants are responsible for any home maintenance or repairs once they enter the contract, even though they’re not considered the legal owners yet.
+Rent-to-own costs might appear less expensive upfront, but the whole process can actually cost you more than a traditional mortgage.
+Typically, tenants are responsible for home maintenance and repairs once they enter into the contract, even though they’re not yet considered the legal owners.

-• Termination fee: This fee could cost you 1% to 2% of the home value if you terminate the contract.
+- Termination fee: This fee could be 1% to 2% of the home's value if you terminate the contract.

 Alternatives to rent-to-own homes